HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/getting_started/wcm_delivery_webpagetemplate_about.md

 In addition, the following changes take place automatically, depending on the individual web content associations that exist on the page.

 -   If the page template is a managed page, with a system content association that references the Portal site library, the following changes apply:
-    -   A portal page site area is created in the Portal Site library, with the title of the site area that is derived from the title of the new page.
-The hierarchy structure of the portal page site area is automatically synchronized with the page hierarchy in the portal.
+    -   A DX page site area is created in the Portal Site library, with the title of the site area that is derived from the title of the new page.
+The hierarchy structure of the DX page site area is automatically synchronized with the page hierarchy in the portal.
-    -   All authoring template mappings and all nested content are copied over into the new portal page site area.
-However, any nested portal page site areas are not copied.
+    -   All authoring template mappings and all nested content are copied over into the new DX page site area.
+However, any nested DX page site areas are not copied.
 -   If a default content association references a library other than the Portal Site library, the following changes apply.
 These changes apply regardless of whether the page template is a managed page.
     -   A site area is created, with the title of the site area that is derived from the following elements:
         -   The title of the new page.